ECON3208/5048, Applied Econometric Methods, 2020 T3

 pages (excluding the cover sheet).

-- Introduction (1 page).
+1. Introduction (1 page).
 You may discuss why the topic is of interest and how it is related to previous

 literature (referring to two or three related articles discussed in KT).
 You should outline the

-econometric issues, your modelling strategies, and provide a summary of your findings. - Data (0.5 page).
+2. Data (0.5 page).
 You may briefly describe the data, including the data source, variable definitions,

 important descriptive statistics, and the main features of key variables.
 You should let readers see

-what you see as important. - Conceptual Model (1 page).
+3. Conceptual Model (1 page).
 You may very briefly describe the empirical economic model, on which

 your econometric models are based.
 This can motivate your choice of regressors in the econometric

-models.
-You should read Section 2 of KT for this part. - Econometric Models (2 pages).
+4. Econometric Models (2 pages).
 You may describe your econometric models in detail, and discuss

 how you address various issues in econometric analysis (such as suspected endogeneity and data

-features β drinks being nonnegative with many zeros and advice being binary).
+features – drinks being nonnegative with many zeros and advice being binary).
 The main assumptions

 and estimation method for each econometric model should be briefly discussed.
 You may need to

 complete this section in conjunction with your computation in Stata, which could involve many trialand-error iterations.
-See also the βEconometric Analysisβ section below. - Empirical Results (2 pages).
-Your results and findings of econometric analysis should be presented
+See also the “Econometric Analysis” section below.

 in detail in this section.
 You may use tables for your presentation (e.g., similar to Table 17.3 of